The Goose that Laid the Golden Eggs: Use in the arts

 The French text was set as the fourth of Rudolf Koumans' Vijf fabels van La Fontaine for children's choir and orchestra (Op.
 25 1968).
-Yassen Vodenitcharov (1964-) has created a chamber opera from the story (2004) and Vladimir Cosma included the poem as the ninth piece in Eh bien !
+Yassen Vodenitcharov (b.
+1964) has created a chamber opera from the story (2004) and Vladimir Cosma included the poem as the ninth piece in Eh bien !
 Dansez maintenant (2006), a light-hearted interpretation for narrator and orchestra in the style of a foxtrot.

 The majority of illustrations of "The Goose that Laid the Golden Eggs" picture the farmer despairing after discovering that he has killed the goose to no purpose.
 It was also one of several fables applied to political issues by the American illustrator Thomas Nast.
 Captioned Always killing the goose that lays the golden eggs, it appeared in Harpers Weekly for March 16, 1878.
 There the picture of the baffled farmer, advised by a 'Communistic Statesman', referred to the rail strike of 1877.
 The farmer stands for the politically driven union members whose wife and children sorrow in the background.

 Two postage stamps have also featured the fable.
 Burundi's 1987 set of children's tales uses Gustave Doré's picture of the despairing farmer holding the body of the slaughtered goose (see above).
 The fable later appears on the 73 pence value from a Jersey set celebrating the bicentenary of Hans Christian Andersen in 2005, although "The Goose that Laid the Golden Egg" never figured among his stories.

-Films

-The theme of a duck, goose or hen laying a golden egg, but not the traditional plot line, was taken up in films in both the United States and Russia.
-In Golden Yeggs (Warner Bros, 1950) it was given cartoon treatment, while it provided a comedy MacGuffin in The Million Dollar Duck (Walt Disney Productions, 1971).
-The 1971 film Willy Wonka & the Chocolate Factory features geese laying golden eggs filled with chocolate.